 Dock in Lerwick, a town where Norse and Gaelic cultures intermingle.
 Explore the town, delve into local culture and history at the Shetland Museum & Archives, or embark on a bird-watching or geology walk.
 Alternatively, venture to the prehistoric settlement of Jarlshof to examine its Bronze Age ruins and Viking longhouses.
 In the afternoon, continue to Foula, a stark but spectacular island edged with towering cliffs and blanketed with peat bogs, where people are drastically outnumbered by puffins.

 This morning, we arrive in the Faroe Islands, an autonomous archipelago within the Kingdom of Denmark.
 The legacy of the Vikings persists here, reflected in the language of the Faroese and their love of the sea.
-Browse Viking artifacts at the historical museum in Tórshavn, the capital of the Faroe Islands, where even the government buildings are crafted in the traditional design of wooden siding with a turf roof.
+Visit Torshavn, the colorful capital of the Faroe Islands, where even the government buildings are crafted in the traditional design of wooden siding with a turf roof.
 Visit the 12th-century St. Olav's Church alongside the ruins of Kirkjubøur Cathedral, which was never completed.
 Explore one of the outer islands in this tiny archipelago to see some of the incredible, dramatic sea cliffs and deep fjords that characterize the coastline.
 Take Zodiacs to look for cliff-nesting puffins, gannets, and northern fulmars.

 After a day at sea, we awake along Iceland’s rugged eastern coast, an unspoiled stretch of rocky outcrops, hidden coves, and hills that beckon hikers.
 We may visit one of several locations in this region.
 Depending on the weather and tides, go for a Zodiac cruise to view the sea stacks near Rauđanes peninsula or hike along a stretch of the Langanes peninsula.
 Continue to Grímsey on the Arctic Circle.